cancerbioinformatics/smuLymphNet/README.md

 * `sm`: `str` path of trained pytorch sinus multiscale model
 * `gt`: `float` threshold for germinal prediction
 * `st`: `float` threshold for sinus prediction
-* `bl`: `int` base magnification level
+* `bm`: `str` base magnification.
+Default='40'
-* `td`: `int` tile dimensions
+* `td`: `int` tile dimensions for each tile extracted from WSI for prediction: Default=1600.
-* `ss`: `int` stride
+* `ss`: `int` stride for stepping across WSI: Default=600.
-* `ds`: `int` downsample
+* `ds`: `int` downsample factor for reducing WSI dimensions.
+Default=10.

 To reduce patching effect at edges of each tile default arguments, stride and tile size can be experimented with for best results.
-Thresholds for setting determing class of each pixel can be varied to determine best segmentation results.
+Thresholds for determing class of each pixel can be varied to determine best segmentation results.
 Produces WSI segmentation mask and thumbnail of slides in output directory.

 ## 3. Quantification